PedrovSilva/ML-models/README.md

 # ML models
- Machine learning madels create through an academic at UFMT
+ Machine learning madels created for an academic at UFMT